sdondley/Tab-Through-Google-Results-with-Safari/README.md

 There are most certainly going to be better ways to do this than repeatedly hitting tab but that would entail more coding thann I'm willing to put the time and effor into.
 This works good enough for me.
 I'm not a seasoned JavaScript/AppleScript developer so feel free to submit a patch to make the script a little more sensible.

+## Known Issues

+### Links get skipped

+See the **Problems?** section below for a fix.

+### Hot keys working on other sites besides Google

+Will be fixed soon.
+In the meantime, be careful not to hit the hotkeys when not on a Google search result page unless you want to tab down 50 links automatically.

 ## Problems?

+### With Automator, the script tabs through the open tabs if I keep the `control` key pressed

+This happens when you set the script to be activated by pressing the `control` key along with a single other key.

+The easiest fix is to change the hot key so it uses a different modifer key like `command` or uses multiple modifier keys, command-control.
+Another option is to change the defaul hot keys in Safari so control-tab and control-shift-tab does not cycle through your open tabs.
+Or you can just remmeber to release the control key after each activation, but this is not ideal.

 ### The script is skipping over links